 - Add Wet Ingredients: Stir in condensed milk, and vanilla extract and mix until blended.

-- In a medium bowl, combine flour and desiccated coconut.
-Add to egg mixture and beat until combined.
+- Mix Dry Ingredients: In a medium bowl, combine flour, salt, baking powder and desiccated coconut.
+Add to wet ingredients mixture and mix until combined.

 - If you want different variation, this is the best time to do it.
 I tried these 2 variations:

 - Almond Coconut Macaroons: Add Flake Almond : Divide the batter in to half, add flake Almond in the half of the butter.
 You can have the other have plain.
 OR

 - Pina-colada Coconut Macaroons: Add drained and crushed (juice extracted and removed) pineapple.
 Mix to fully combine with the batter.

 - Scoop into paper-lined mini muffin pans and bake in a 350F oven for about 15-20 minutes or until golden.
 Allow to cool for about 5 minutes.
 I used 1 tbsp per mini muffin pan.